Michael Gorman (librarian): Life and career

 He has also taught at library schools in Britain and in the United States, most recently at the UCLA Graduate School of Education and Information Studies.

 Gorman's ideas

 Gorman bases his principles of librarianship on core liberal, democratic and humanistic values.
-Underlying Gorman's fervent defense of his values of librarianship is a strong apprehension regarding the future of the profession.
+Underlying Gorman's defense of his values of librarianship is an apprehension regarding the future of the profession.

 Eight central values of librarianship

 In Our Enduring Values, Gorman identified eight central values of librarianship :